 Small home improvements, such as resealing shower trays, can help fend off leaks.
 Check your old appliances, such as your boiler and washing machine (not forgetting their plumbing connectors) and upgrade them if necessary.
-If your water pipes need fixing, hire a plumber, rather than try to tackle the problem yourself, to avoid mistakes.
+If your water pipes need fixing, hire a plumber rather than trying to tackle the problem yourself to avoid mistakes.

 5) Look for Tell-Tale Signs

-There are some obvious signs that will help you detect a leak, such as damp, condensation, ice on outside taps, low water pressure, temperamental heating, suspicious smells coming from your plumbing system, cracks or gaps on plastic plumbing joints and green colouring on copper pipe joints.
-You should also check your water meter readings for variances in usage, as a significantly higher reading could indicate a leak.
+There are some obvious signs that will help you detect a leak, such as damp, condensation, ice on outside taps, low water pressure on your boiler, temperamental heating, suspicious smells coming from your plumbing system, cracks or gaps on plastic plumbing joints and green colouring on copper pipe joints.
+You should also check your water meter readings for variances in usage as a significantly higher reading could indicate a leak.